 - The brightest area is near the illumination source (Sun or Moon),

-- Light areas of the sky are near the horizon due to the thickness of the atmosphere, whilst the brightest part of the near-horizon sky is to be observed on the Sun direction.
+- Light areas of the sky are near the horizon due to the thickness of the atmosphere, whilst the brightest part of the near-horizon sky is to be observed in the Sun’s direction.

-Under a free of haze conditions, the sky brightness (and diffuse sky radiation) is much more various.
-The brightest area is located obviously near the Sun, and corresponds around 100% of solar illuminance, however, it is not widely developed likewise in misty conditions.
-Even near the edge of the Sun, the sky is blue, but its color is less pronounced due to close vicinity to the Sun and forward scattering of air molecules.
-On the contrary of the solar point, the antisolar direction is much less bright; the range of illuminance level corresponds between less than 10% to about 20% of the illuminance of the incident light.
-Considering it for solar altitude 50 deg (Pic.
-11, 12) the incident light level is going to reach 87000 lx, whereas the sky region in antisolar direction should reach the illumination level about 8 – 18000 lx.
+Under a free of haze conditions, the sky brightness (and diffuse sky radiation) is much more varied.
+The brightest area is located obviously near the Sun and corresponds to around 100% of solar illuminance, however, it is not widely developed likewise in misty conditions.
+Even near the edge of the Sun, the sky is blue, but its color is less pronounced due to its close vicinity to the Sun and the forward scattering of air molecules.
+On the contrary to the solar point, the antisolar direction is much less bright; the range of illuminance level corresponds between less than 10% to about 20% of the illuminance of the incident light.
+Considering it for the solar altitude of 50 deg (Pic.
+11, 12) the incident light level is going to reach 87000 lx, whereas the sky region in the antisolar direction should reach the illumination level of about 8 – 18000 lx.

-During the free of haze conditions the main role plays air molecules, that scatter light about equally in the forward and backward direction and scatter more blue light than red, hence is the blue sky (Malm, 2016).
+During the free-of-haze conditions the main role plays air molecules, which scatter light about equally in the forward and backward direction and scatter more blue light than red, hence is the blue sky (Malm, 2016).
 Due to haze sky appears to be brighter than during the near Rayleigh scattering conditions.

 2. RELATION WITH PLANETARY BOUNDARY LAYER

 The planetary boundary layer also known as the atmospheric boundary layer is the lowest part of the atmosphere.
-Its behaviour is strongly influenced by Earth’s surface on the temperature, moisture, and wind through the turbulent transfer of air mass.
+Its behavior is strongly influenced by Earth’s surface on the temperature, moisture, and wind through the turbulent transfer of air mass.
 As a result of surface friction winds in the planetary boundary layer are weaker than above and tend to blow toward areas of low pressure.
-The planetary boundary layer reacts for temperature changes quickly so its thickness is various within the day.
-Usually, the planetary boundary layer reaches from few several meters up to 5 kilometers (above the desert).
-Above this layer is the “free atmosphere” where the wind is parallel to isobars unlike to inside this layer where is affected by drag over the surface.
+The planetary boundary layer reacts to temperature changes quickly so its thickness varies within the day.
+Usually, the planetary boundary layer reaches from a few several meters up to 5 kilometers (above the desert).
+Above this layer is the “free atmosphere” where the wind is parallel to isobars unlike inside this layer which is affected by drag over the surface.

-The planetary boundary layer behaviour differs between the flat surface and mountainous area, where is more complicated (Pic.
+The planetary boundary layer behavior differs between the flat surface and mountainous area, which is more complicated (Pic.
 16, 22).
 There, it usually adjusts to the local latitude.
 Land roughness influences the wind system.
-A big role plays also the effect of landcover.
+A big role plays also the effect of land cover.
 Whereas in the valleys is summer on the top can be still wintry weather with snow cover.
 These factors make the planetary boundary layer more unpredictable.
 Moreover planetary boundary layer changes throughout the day (Pic.
 17) due to changes in irradiation.